dennisgbrown/vocal-activity-detector/README.md

 ## What's going on here?

-We took Filippo Giruzzi's VAD from https://github.com/filippogiruzzi/voice_activity_detection and modified it to work on more than just one hard-coded data set.
+We (Dennis Brown, Shannon McDade, and Jacob Parmer) took Filippo Giruzzi's VAD from https://github.com/filippogiruzzi/voice_activity_detection and modified it to work on more than just one hard-coded data set.
 It uses TensorFlow and is based on tf.estimator.
 Our modifications to the source code are bracketed with "# initials" and # end initials".

+For more context please see the [project's final report](https://github.com/dennisgbrown/vocal-activity-detector/blob/main/Final_Project_Report__ML_Spring_2021_.pdf).

 We are only using the LibriSpeech "test-clean" data set from openslr, which is a set of FLAC audio files.
 It is split into 70% train, 15% validate, 15% test.